fefurger/Interactions/README.md

 Each **interaction** is represented by an **arrow**:
 - its color informs about whether the interaction reinforces (red) or attenuates (blue) the main effect of the pointed feature (regardless of that feature's color)
+- its width relates to the average absolute SHAP interaction value
 - the top slider allows you to hide/reveal interactions based on their strength (average absolute SHAP interaction value)

 A node/arrow is rendered black if its Spearman's and Pearson's coefficients are of opposite signs, suggesting that the relationship is more complex than it appears.
 Similarly, if Spearman's coefficient for a given interaction is smaller than `spearmans_threshold` (default value of 0.3), the arrow is rendered dashed, suggesting that the correlation is weak.